-Deloitte LLP has expressed its willingness to continue in office as auditor.
-A resolution to reappoint Deloitte LLP for the coming year will be put to the Annual General Meeting on 10 March 2021.
+Deloitte LLP have expressed their willingness to continue in office as auditor.
+A resolution to reappoint Deloitte LLP for the coming year will be put to the Annual General Meeting on 9 March 2022.

-The Directors' Report has been approved for issue by the Board of Directors on 10 March 2021.
+The Directors' Report has been approved for issue by the Board of Directors on 9 March 2022.